typesafehub/conductr-doc/src/main/play-doc/operation/Monitoring.md

 ## Monitoring Bundles

-You can also incorporate Typesafe Monitoring capabilities into your bundles.
+You can also incorporate Lightbend Monitoring capabilities into your bundles.
 This section assumes you have [signed up with Takipi]((https://app.takipi.com/)) and installed its agent at each ConductR node.

 ### Enabling Bundle Monitoring for Takipi